How to Fix File System Error 2147219196 When Opening Windows Apps

 12. Click OK to confirm the changes.

-13. Search for PowerShell, run it as an administrator and execute the command below:
+13. Search for PowerShell, run it as an administrator, and execute this command:

 get-appxpackage *Microsoft.Windows.Photos* | remove-appxpackage

-14. Restart Windows after the command is finished.
+14. Restart Windows after the command is completed.

-15. Launch PowerShell as an administrator again and enter the following command to reinstall the Windows Photos app:
+15. Launch PowerShell as an administrator again and enter this command to reinstall the Windows Photos App:

 Get-AppxPackage -allusers Microsoft.Windows.Photos | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register '$($_.InstallLocation)\AppXManifest.xml'}

-16. Upon completion, check if the issue remains.
+16. After completion, check if the issue persists.

-5. Restart your computer to apply the updates.
+5. Restart your computer to complete the updates.

 ABOUT THE AUTHOR